 - Fully charge the battery one more time.
 Don’t turn on the device or disrupt charging.

-After that, readings of the battery percentage should be more on point.
-In order to keep battery readings precise, we recommend recalibrating the battery every 2 months by following the aforementioned procedure.
+After that, readings of the battery percentage should be more on point and you can check detailed battery stats in Settings > Battery.
+To keep battery readings precise, we recommend recalibrating the battery every couple of months by following the aforementioned procedure.
+On the other hand, if you don’t have calibration issues, there’s no real need to do it.

 Editor’s note: This article was originally published in November 2019.
 We made sure to revamp it for freshness and accuracy.